MicrosoftDocs/labs/labs/insiderdevtour2018/machinelearning/includes/Lab-part-3.md

 4. Right-click the `ContosoIT.onnx` file in Solution Explorer, and select Properties.
 Set Build Action to "Content" and Copy to Output Directory to "Copy if newer"

 5. Review the `ContosoIT.cs` code and replace the generated GUIDs with "ContosoIT".
-Your file should now contain the ContosoITModelInput, ContosoITModelOutput, and ContosoITModel classes
+Your file should now contain the ContosoITInput, ContosoITOutput, and ContosoITModel classes.

 ## 7. Run the model from your application